knut0815/Koopman/README.md

 2. Global linearisation of von Karman vortex shedding:

     1. Approximate Koopman operator for future-state prediction, 5-10 time increments into the future.
 On average, ~0.01 Mean Squared Error on test set.
-For the training data, only five trajectories were used with 4000 observations per trajectory.
+For the training data, only five trajectories were used with 4000 observations per trajectory which is less than 0.1% of the data used in [4].

     2. Code: (1) [Simulated data for the system](https://github.com/AidanRocke/Koopman/blob/main/von_karman/simulated_data.py), (2) [Koopman approximation](https://github.com/AidanRocke/Koopman/blob/main/von_karman/koopman_approximation.py), (3) [Model evaluation](https://github.com/AidanRocke/Koopman/blob/main/von_karman/model_evaluation.py).
 Finally, with the [Von Neumann entropy]((https://github.com/AidanRocke/Koopman/blob/main/von_karman/von_neumann_entropy.py)) we find that (4) three dimensions contain 95% of the information in the dynamical system.